HarikaGonela/People/README.md

 # Functionality
 This projects use the two npm libs
     1) ag-grid -> grid wich supports the add row and edit row inline
-    2) uuid -> generate the unique Id for each people added.
+    2) uuid -> generate the unique Id for each people that has been added.
-Note: ag-grid, after seeing the in-line edit statement from the assignment, decided to go with ag-grid which i was used long back for now this assignment helped to revise my ag-grid knowledge i can there lot many changes from the version i have used and the current version.
+Note: ag-grid, after seeing the in-line edit statement from the assignment, decided to go with ag-grid which i was used long back in this assignment,it helped me to revise my ag-grid knowledge where i can see lot many changes from the version i have used and to the current version.

 # Highlites
 1) Not used to dialog modal for adding the People information.
 2) All the functionality has been covered under a single page.
-3) Hilighed Newly added row with red color.
+3) Highlighted Newly added row with red color.
-4) Implemented the lazy loading concept in angular which is one of the beset practices we have to follow
+4) Implemented the lazy loading concept in angular which is one of the best practices we have to follow
-5) On Tab Use ca able to provide the inputes it will be easy
+5) On Tab Use can able to provide the inputes it will be easy
 6) No CSS frames works has been used.

-# Desingn Pattern
+# Design Patterns
 1) Constructor Design Pattern -> Grid Columns.
 2) Prototype Pattern -> DatePiker
 3) Module Design Pattern -> used for lazy Loading